List of Barbie films: Barbie as the Princess and the Pauper (2004)

-Based on the classic novel by Mark Twain and the first musical in the series, the film stars Barbie in the dual role of blonde Princess Anneliese and brunette commoner Erika.
-The two discover the Queen's advisor, Preminger, has evil plans to take endless power for himself.
+Based on the classic novel by Mark Twain and the first musical film in the series, this 4th film stars Barbie as the dual role of blonde Princess Anneliese and brunette commoner Erika, who go on a trip toward a lifelong friendship.
+The two soon discover the Queen's advisor, Preminger, has evil plans to take endless power for himself.
 Only Erika knows how to help Anneliese save the kingdom.

 Following the original release of this film, Lionsgate would acquire Artisan Entertainment and Family Home Entertainment and thus in the process take over the original distribution rights of the films.